Axia-Tech/AXIA-wiki/docs/general/glossary.md

 ## Parathread

-A blockchain that works within the confines of the AXIACoin Host, thus allowing it to connect to the AXIACoin Relay Chain.
-This can be done either by becoming a parachain or connecting on a "pay as you go" basis.
-All parachains start their lifecycle as a parathread.
+A blockchain that works within the confines of the AXIA Host, thus allowing it to connect to the AXIA Relay Chain.
+This can be done either by becoming a allychain or connecting on a "pay as you go" basis.
+All allychains start their lifecycle as a parathread.

-## Parachain Registry
+## Allychain Registry

 A relatively simple database-like construct that holds both static and dynamic information on each chain.